elaforge/karya/doc/INSTALL.md

 ## Haskell dependencies

+You can do this either the cabal way, or the stack way.

+### cabal way

 For whatever reason cabal doesn't install binary dependencies automatically, and it doesn't know how to do dependencies between them, so first run:

+    # These must be separate command lines!
+Cabal is not smart about binaries.
     cabal install alex happy
     cabal install c2hs cpphs